kartaview/openstreetcam.org/README.md

-OpenStreetView
+OpenStreetCam
 =============================

-This is OpenStreetView.org
+This is OpenStreetCam.org

-OpenStreetView collects, stores and distributes georeferenced street view imagery with the purpose to help the OSM community improve OpenStreetMap (https://www.openstreetmap.org/).
+OpenStreetCam collects, stores and distributes georeferenced street view imagery with the purpose to help the OSM community improve OpenStreetMap (https://www.openstreetmap.org/).

 Installation
 ------------